olivia-johnson/FluctuatingSelectionNe/README.md

 ```
 results_dir is the path where you want output to be written to, fitness is either 0 (to turn off fitness function) or 1 (to engage fluctuating fitness model), loci is the number of initial seasonal loci you want drawn onto the genome, epistasis is the parameter _y_, and rep is the replicate number.

-For fluctuating population size, you also need to specify the winter population size (n_w),
+For a fluctuating population size, you also need to specify the winter population size (n_w),

 ``` ruby
 slim -d results_dir=${results_dir} -d n_w=50000 -d fit=${fitness} -d  L=${loci} -d y=${epistasis} -d rep=${rep} gw_sim.slim